tansonlee/trie/README.md

 * Pure functions
 * No side-effects

-This implementation of a trie can be used to implement other abstract data types (ADT) such as a RAM which can be found here [Implementation of RAM](https://github.com/tansonlee/ram)
+This implementation of a trie can be used to implement other abstract data types (ADT) such as a RAM which can be found here:
+[Implementation of RAM](https://github.com/tansonlee/ram)

 ## List of Functions